 Tuesday, July 3, 2018

 The adventure picked up with the party trying to figure out where to go next.
 They found out the gold monkey skull they found last time was a communication device and were unsure how or if they should use it or not.
 After much discussion they chose to leave the blood-stained pirate vessel with a broken mast and after much more discussion take the smaller boat known as the Tarrasque Shell.
 Before heading out a few bought potions and Ki-el bought a necklace that gave him a common language.
 The two characters with a sailing background, our lizard rogue and centaur barbarian, took up charge and navigated the party off in the indicated direction of the stolen minotaur.
 About an hour into their journey the cat folk monk on watch noticed a small vessel in their way that would be sunk unless they took evasive actions.
 The two sailors could not make a decision quick enough the smaller boat was crushed underneath.
 They heard a cry for help and the lizard rogue left overboard to save a small fey man known as a quickling.
 He told them he was running from a few past debts and just happened to be in their way.
 The party was hard pressed to trust him until it was let slip that Jazina had been defeated and he seemed visibly relieved, he was in greatest debt to her and now only had to worry about a northern human man that sought his coin.
 The group continued sailing and at nightfall they took turns watching the seas for trouble.
 As the raven ranger and the lizard druid watched there were odd blue lights floating towards their boat.
 The black sail came into focus as well as the bleached white bone deck, the pirate garbed skeleton waved hello from the deck of the odd vessel.
 They woke the rest of the party from their slumber and pointed out the strange sight before them.
 The skeleton pirate engaged the party in conversation for a bit until his fellow undead had climbed up the opposite side of the party’s boat and started attacking.
 The team got to see their new quickling friend in action, tossing a silver stringed dagger at his foes and pulling it back to his hand.
 The skeleton pirate captain threw magic at the party, shattering the crow’s nest, but was put down when the centaur, monk, and bard jumped across the gap between ships and pummeled him.
 In their moment of victory, the party questioned what to do with a pirate ship as it disincorporated and they fell into the water.
 The rest of the party dealt with the remaining skeletons quickly.
 The rest of the night went uneventfully except a dolphin jumping over their boat.
 The next morning the party continued sailing finding a small island only sixty feet long bearing only a solitary palm tree and sand.
 The party left Ki-el aboard and investigated, finding something had been buried and dug up a dead elf who unfortunately had suffocated in a wooden casket buried in the sand, and the borrowing crab like monsters in his stomach.
 The crab monsters climbed out and were annihilated by the party.
 They verified with Ki-el that it was an elf they found and buried it back on the island, setting sail after a few more investigations.
 Later in the afternoon they caught black sails on the horizon, finally finding the Kraken’s Maw, one of the other pirate ships with their minotaur friends.
 They waited till nightfall and attempted to sneak their ship within striking range.
 They sent their quickling friend into the ship ahead of them to see what havoc he could cause.
 A few minutes later they heard loud noises and a few yells and took that moment to shoot out the watcher in the crow’s nest.
 The rest of the party attempted to board the ship, finding the jump and climb difficult and three gnolls were readying the pair of ballista.
 The monk killed one of the gnolls and disabled the device with its body.
 The pirate leader, again a tiefling with light blue skin and swirling tattoos that looked just like Jazina.
 Jazina approached the party and use a spell to create a wave of thunder that struck four of the group, only one was blasted off the ship, landing on their own boat.
 The Lizard rogue decided to pull the boat around to come along side the bigger ship.
 In his attempt he misjudged the distance, turning ability, and the way a boat works and jammed his ship nose down under the larger ship somehow, starting the process of sinking his own ship.
-He and the rest of his crew were able to make their way onto the larger ship before.
+He and the rest of his crew were able to make their way onto the larger ship safely.
 The group was able to again overpower this Jazina figure and her minions on top of the ship, the Bloodhunter sinking an arrow into eye socket and the ranger making short work of the last remaining gnoll.